huwwp/cryptop/README.rst

     sudo python setup.py install

-setup.py can be run with a --user flag if you would prefer not to sudo.
+pip and setup.py can be run with a --user flag if you would prefer not to sudo.

 Usage